 22b) Only High School certified umpires can officiate a Diamond League game.
 Two umpires must be scheduled.
 If only one umpire shows, the game may be played.
 If there are no high school umpires present, then the game cannot be played nor counted as a league game.

---The league will schedule the Diamond League Tournament and Tuesdays at Tri-C.
+--The league will schedule the Diamond League Tournament.

 --please notify the league if the full fee was paid and the game did not reach the 4th inning and no refund was given.